Bazigar

 - Conflict And Resilience History

-- The Bazigar have faced social and economic marginalization, often being viewed with suspicion by settled communities.
-Despite these challenges, they have shown resilience by adapting their traditional skills to new contexts, such as urban entertainment and tourism.
+- The community has faced social exclusion and economic hardships.
+Despite these challenges, Bazigars have shown resilience by adapting their traditional skills to modern contexts.

 - Diaspora Perspectives